ThinkportRepo/vier-workshop-hannover/README.md

 and execute the .jar file in the generated target folder with "java -jar *.jar"

 # docker compose
 A docker-compose file exists in the root of this project.
-Execute
+Execute following to spin it up.
 ```sh
 docker compose up
 ```
-to spin it up.
+You can access a Kafka UI under http://localhost:8080
 To utilize your local Kafka use a different properties setup for the clients.
 ```java
 properties.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092");
 properties.put(KafkaAvroSerializerConfig.SCHEMA_REGISTRY_URL_CONFIG, "http://localhost:8081");